tuuchen/Ionic-Angular/Labwork/my-cv-app-wireframe/README.md

-# Labwork 6 - Mobile App design and wireframing

-In this project I learned how to use [Creator](https://ionicframework.com/creator) -tool to create basic ionic framework weather app wireframe.
+# My CV APP Wireframe

-The weather app wireframe can be found [here.](https://creator.ionic.io/share/873636697576)
+The weather app wireframe can be found [here.](https://creator.ionic.io/share/cb30bb0bfac2)

 ## Structure of the wireframe